Think beyond KOLs to integrate and amplify brand outreach

 Step 2: Identify the influencers of most resonance.

-Armed with an understanding of channels and the topics that matter to your community, find influencers who well aligned to support and bring resonant nuance to your marketing.
+Armed with an understanding of channels and the topics that matter to your community, find influencers who are well aligned to support and bring resonant nuance to your marketing.
 While follower reach of a KOL is a critical consideration, your command of the landscape and access to savvy marketing resources positions you to focus more on the message and its potential resonance.
 Set yourself up for success by aligning yourself based on a proper balance of reach and message and allow the partnership to fill in the gaps.

 Step 3: Create a mutually beneficial strategy.